chirag127/ScreenBloom-Social-Media-Detox-Mobile-App/.github/ISSUE_TEMPLATE/bug_report.md

+---
-# Bug Report
+name: Bug Report

-Thank you for helping improve ScreenBloom!
-Please fill out this report to help us diagnose and fix the issue.

-**To ensure the fastest resolution, please provide as much detail as possible.**
+about: Create a report to help us improve
+title: '[BUG]: '
+labels: 'bug'
+assignees: ''

+---

-## Problem Description
+## 🐛 Bug Description

-*   **What is the unexpected behavior?**
-    (Describe the bug clearly and concisely.)

-*   **What is the expected behavior?**
-    (Describe what you expected to happen.)
+A clear and concise description of what the bug is.
+What happened, and what did you expect to happen?

-## Environment
+## 📱 App Information

-*   **App Version:** (e.g., v1.2.0)
-*   **Device:** (e.g., iPhone 14 Pro, Samsung Galaxy S23)
+- **Device:** (e.g., iPhone 14 Pro, Samsung Galaxy S23)
-*   **Operating System:** (e.g., iOS 17.1.2, Android 14)
+- **OS Version:** (e.g., iOS 17.2, Android 14)
+- **App Version:** (e.g., 1.2.3)
+- **Build Number:** (e.g., 123)
+- **Installation Method:** (e.g., TestFlight, Google Play, direct APK)

-## Steps to Reproduce
+## 🔁 Steps to Reproduce

-1. (Describe the exact steps to trigger the bug.
-Be specific!)
+Provide detailed steps to reproduce the behavior.
+1. Go to '...'
-2.
+2. Click on '....'
-3.
+3. Scroll down to '....'
-4.
+4. See error

+## ✅ Expected Behavior
+A clear and concise description of what you expected to happen.

+## 📸 Screenshots / Videos
+If applicable, add screenshots or a screen recording to help explain your problem.
+Use a tool like `loom.com` for videos.

+## 📱 Console Logs
+Please provide any relevant logs from Expo development server (`npx expo start`) or device logs (Xcode Console / Android Studio Logcat).
+Use a code block.

+text
+[Paste logs here]

-## Additional Information
+## 🧑‍💻 Additional Context

-*   **Screenshots/Recordings:** (If possible, attach any relevant screenshots or screen recordings.
-Use the GitHub interface to upload.)

-*   **Logs:** (If available, please paste any relevant error messages or console logs from the app or device.)

-*   **Possible Cause (Optional):**
-    (If you have any ideas about what might be causing the bug, please share them here.)

-## Related AI Agent Directives

-This bug report will be processed with adherence to the Apex Technical Authority's directives for the `ScreenBloom-Social-Media-Detox-Mobile-App` repository.
-Key principles include leveraging React Native and Expo, ensuring a positive user experience with mindful design, and maintaining robust error handling for all features.

-For detailed technical specifications and troubleshooting guidelines, please refer to the [AGENTS.md](https://github.com/chirag127/ScreenBloom-Social-Media-Detox-Mobile-App/blob/main/AGENTS.md) file.
+Add any other context about the problem here.
+For example, if this is related to a specific focus session, a particular blocked app, or a mindfulness game.

+---

+⭐ **Thank you for contributing to ScreenBloom!** Your detailed report helps us create a more robust digital wellness experience for everyone.